GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 // RL
 We adopt a #acr("DRL") approach to design such a navigation policy.
 This policy will be modeled by a Deep Neural Network trained in a simulated environment.
-We develop a complete pipeline for solving the task of perceptually-motivated audio-based navigation.
+We develop a complete pipeline for solving the perceptually motivated audio-based navigation task.
-The problem is framed as a sequential decision process, which suits the use of #acr("RL") well.
+The problem is framed as a sequential decision process, which suits #acr("RL") well.
-The implementation of the #acr("RL") environments, agents, algorithm and testing setup are an original contribution of this work.
+This work's original contribution includes implementing the #acr("RL") environments, agents, algorithm, and testing setup.

 // Sound only
 Also, our solution tackles a challenging framework where only audio data can be used to perceive the environment.